HOPSE: Scalable Higher-Order Positional and Structural Encoder for Combinatorial Representations: Experiments

 \section{Experiments}

-This section empirically evaluates the HOPSE framework against state-of-the-art TNNs.
-Both instantiations of the framework, \textbf{HOPSE-M} and \textbf{HOPSE-G} (see Section~\ref{sec:realization_of_framework}), are assessed on graph molecular datasets and topological tasks. {This work adopts the standardized experimental protocol introduced in \texttt{TopoBench}~\citep{telyatnikov2024topobench} to ensure fair and reproducible comparisons through a comprehensive optimization and evaluation suite.
-The experimental setup is carefully designed to systematically address the following research questions:
+This section empirically evaluates the proposed HOPSE framework, benchmarked against state-of-the-art TNNs.
+Both instantiations of the framework, \textbf{HOPSE-M} and \textbf{HOPSE-GPSE} (see \cref{sec:realization_of_framework}), are assessed on graph molecular datasets, as well as on expressivity and topological tasks.
+This work adopts the standardized experimental protocol introduced in \texttt{TopoBench}~\citep{telyatnikov2024topobench} to ensure fair and reproducible comparisons through a comprehensive optimization and evaluation suite.\footnote{\texttt{TopoBench}'s evaluation framework differs from some original implementations to ensure fairness (e.g.. by imposing common encoders and readout across models), so care should be taken when comparing results outside this environment.} The experimental setup is designed to systematically address the following research questions: